gradle/community/docs/events/hacktoberfest/2024/README.md

 ### Learn Gradle

-If you are just starting with Gradle, maybe you could start from learning it and practicing with common Java, Kotlin or Android projects.
+If you are just starting out with Gradle, you can learn through common
+Java, Kotlin or Android projects.

 * Learn Gradle Build Tool with free courses on [DPE University](https://dpeuniversity.gradle.com/app/catalog).
 Learn Gradle features, create new repositories while learning, and make sure to mark them with `#hacktoberfest`!